 Still, even among Americans who eat an omnivorous diet, iron deficiency anemia is the most common nutrient deficiency.
 Knowing a few tricks will ensure that you are getting enough iron – no matter your diet.

 Vegans & Vegetarians

-The Institute of Medicine recommends that vegan and vegetarians have an iron intake that is 1.8x higher than the numbers recommended for omnivores.
-However, that number is based on diet studies that were low in Vitamin C (which helps enhance iron absorption) so it represents a worst-case scenario.
-In any case, pairing iron-rich foods with a source of Vitamin C is a great way to ensure you are getting enough.
+The Institute of Medicine recommends that vegan and vegetarians have an iron intake that is 1.8x higher than the numbers recommended for omnivores to avoid iron deficiency.
+However, that number is based on diet studies that were low in vitamin C (which helps enhance iron absorption) so it represents a worst-case scenario.
+In any case, pairing iron-rich foods with a source of vitamin C is a great way to ensure you are getting enough.